berrywhj/berrywhj.github.io/docs/_posts/2023-02-09-Find-the-index-at-O(log n)-time-complexity.markdown

 ---
 There is an array A\[1,2...n\], n >= 2.
 It is guaranteed that there exists a position k, 1 <= k < n, where the items indexd from 1 to k <= 32768, and items indexed from k to n > 32768, you need to come up with an O(log n) time complexity algorithm.

-We shall try to tackle this problem with `real-world` programming languages, thus our array starts at the `index of 0`.
+We shall try to tackle this problem with `real-world` programming languages, so our array starts at the `index of 0`.

 Code written in Java:
 {% highlight java %}